 And is there anything else I should know?

 Yes.
 There is a very simple point to remember.
 Optimising your site for mobile won’t see an up shoot in conversions on mobile, but will simply help maintain a consistent user experience across a number of devices.
 While people do use their phones a lot more to search, many still don’t purchase items.

 Instead, a user generally searches a specific terms (like a pair of shoes) on their phone when commuting home, finds an optimised site with the information and product they want, and then will usually wait until they’re home in front of their laptop to brand search the site they were on and make a purchase that way.

 Mobile optimisation isn’t the be all and end all for your site, but come April 21st it will be a bigger factor than before and that’s something your site should be on top of.
-This year is most definitely the year of mobile, and you can read more about that on the Boyd Digital blog by clicking here.
+This year is most definitely the year of mobile.

 And if you’re wondering if your site is good enough for this update by having us look a it, use the contact form below this blog post to get in touch.